inspireuvic/SENG480B-Fall2026/sprint-documentation/sprint-planning.md

 ## 4. Development Tasks
 Development tasks must be created as GitHub issues in your project repos.
 Do not track your development-related tasks on this document.

+ ## 5. Tech-Value Alignment Specific Tasks

+  We want you to strategize about your tech value alignment strategy in this course.
+In the notes column of the table in Part 3, include information about who is doing the activity, what artifact(s) is/are involved, and which values are relevant to the task.

 ### Reminder
 Remember that each sprint you must continuously update your Sprint Decision Records (SRDs) and your Tech-Value Alignment Document.